| ABOUT THE BBA

-To progress the economic health of the African American community by developing successful entrepreneurs through education, advocacy and business development.
+We exist to progress the economic health of the African American community by developing successful entrepreneurs through education, advocacy and business development.

-Redevelop a successful black business district and hubs.
+We seek to redevelop a successful black business district and hubs.

 Provide solutions to the three greatest barriers for African American business owners and entrepreneurs; resources, marketing, and education.